fdm-monster/fdm-docs/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:
 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started FDM Monster, e.g. which command exactly you used to install it or start it, or how you started FDM Monster otherwise.
+For example, start by explaining how you started FDM Docs, e.g. which command exactly you used to install it or start it, or how you started FDM Docs otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
 For example, if you added an OctoPrint printer where did you get the URL for the OctoPrint server and which place did you get the API Key to make FDM Monster access you OctoPrint Server?
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**